Q. What is federal work-study?

 Q. Where do I get information about available work-study positions?

-A. Information about work-study positions can be found from Amber Smith in Room 110 in Markham Hall.
+A. Information about work-study positions can be found from Suzanne Perry in Room 110 in Markham Hall.

 Q. How many hours can I work?